Carzgil/Human-Action-DNN/README.md

 # Human-Action-DNN
 In this project, I will be making a CNN in order to predict human actions in images.
-Using a massive dataset found on kaggle: https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence, I will traing the CNN.
+Using a massive dataset found on kaggle: https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence , I will train the CNN.
 More details on the architecture are below.

 The goal of this is to create the framework for a CNN I can use for real-time running form analysis.
 Since the massive explosion of runners, my collegues and I are working on an application that will replace PT for runners.
 Utilizing this CNN, we hope to implement it to find errors in running form.